Business Ethics

 • Code of Conduct: Our Company's Policy on Business Conduct acts as a guiding compass for both the organization and its employees.
 By adhering to this policy, we strive to foster a culture of ethical and responsible business practices.

 All employees, including board of directors, are required to adhere to the code of conduct and laws and regulations of the country wherein we operate.
 Violations of these laws can result not only in severe fines for the company and also for individuals linked to the company.
-Every employee covered under the policy is held accountable for his/her behaviour.
-Any violation to the code of conduct, the covered employee may be subject to disciplinary action after the investigation.
-More information can be found here.
+Every employee is held accountable for their behavior under the Code of Conduct policy.
+In case of any violation to the code of conduct, the covered employee may be subject to disciplinary action after the investigation.
+Moreover, employee performance appraisal and subsequently employee remuneration is closely linked to adherence to the Code of Conduct, with potential consequences including disciplinary action for failure to comply which may include even termination from the organisation.
+More information can be found here

 All the policies of JSW Steel can be found here.